dwhiffing/fury/content/blog/post21/body.md

 of humanitarian aid collapsed at the end of 1993 and has withdrawn.
 Remaining elements of the UN (UNOSOM II) and humanitarian organizations are in disarray.
-In Northern Fury, Somalia is even more fragmented than in the historic world (if that is possible!), Soviet funding has spurred on piracy and sponsored fractious groups which thrive on instability.
+In Northern Fury, Somalia is even more fragmented than in the historic world (if that is possible\!), Soviet funding has spurred on piracy and sponsored fractious groups which thrive on instability.
 Somali military forces have virtually ceased to exist, weapons, soldiers and even formed units have found their way into several warring factions.
 The government has no control over any effective military force, particularly air or naval elements which, by 1991 were completely ineffective anyway.

 **Ethiopia**, continues to be supported by the Soviet Union.
 Attempts at forming a Democratic Republic faltered early in the process when Soviet